FAS Painting Dye Wax Crayon Resist - school art class project.

 Use a pressing stamping action with the brush to get the leaves effect on the branches of the tree.
 Try testing on a spare sheet of paper until you are happy

-Once dried you can use a black marker for highlights
+Once dried, you can use a black marker for highlights.

 Ideas for School Paints: